demiotic/reminiscence/README.md

 "What were Q3 revenues?"
 ```

-Memora solves this with **semantic similarity matching** using embedding vectors, reducing costs and latency in multi-agent systems, RAG pipelines, and LLM applications.
+Reminiscence solves this with **semantic similarity matching** using embedding vectors, reducing costs and latency in multi-agent systems, RAG pipelines, and LLM applications.

 ## Features